Sinarahimi/Chat-Pod/README.md

                 "POD-Chat", "chat-server", TOKEN, "http://172.16.110.76",
                 "http://172.16.106.26:8080")
 ```
-And now it ready for chat .
+And now it's ready for chat .

 #The table below is the list of  methods defined in Chat